BarberAlec/ARMEmulator/README.md

 # ARMEmulator
 **The ARM Interpreter.**

 The ARMEmulator is an interpreter for the ARM instruction set.
-Devlopment for this project started MOnday the 13th of Augest.
+Devlopment for this project started on Monday the 13th of Augest.
 At this early stage, there are key features which have not as of yet been implemented, asides this, there are still many bugs in the program.
-If you do find any bugs, please contact me at arberal@tcd.ie.
+If you do find any bugs, please contact me at barberal@tcd.ie.

 Instructions: